Xetibo/ReSet-Doc/sections/literature.typ

   an application.
 The authors therefore propose to collapse complex user interfaces like multi-page displays into one.

-  The downside of this approach can be a too simple application, meaning the _powerful when needed_ part does not always apply.
-Compared to KDE applications, GNOME is often considered to be simpler, but also less configurable.
+  The downside of this approach can be a too simple application, meaning the users might be forced to use more than one tool for the task.
+For example, compared to KDE applications, GNOME is often considered to be simpler, but also less configurable.
   #grid(
     columns: (1fr, 1.1fr), rows: (auto), gutter: 10pt, figure(
       align(center, [#image("../figures/new-gnome.png", width: 60%)]), caption: [Context menu in Nautilus (GNOME file manager)],